phsheth/Problem_Solving_with_Algorithms_DataStructures/README.md

-# Problem_Solving_with_Algorithms_DataStructures
+# Problem Solving with Algorithms and DataStructures
-data dump of my exercises of the free online course.
+Data dump of my exercises of the free online course.
+Course available to all here: https://runestone.academy/runestone/static/pythonds/index.html